 4. Tuheiava Pass in Tikehau

-Still in the Tuamotus, Tikehau Atoll offers an equally ideal setting for diving.
-Its only pass to the ocean is shallow.
-With its moderate current, the pass of Tuheiava seems less sporty, but it is still demanding.
-In the surrounding tranquility, this drift dive leads to the discovery of all the Polynesian aquatic fauna.
+Also in the Tuamotus, the atoll of Tikehau offers an equally ideal setting for diving.
+With its moderate current, this drift dive in the Tuheiava pass will take you to discover all the Polynesian aquatic fauna.
 Predators are present.
 However, the sharks fade away in front of thousands of tropical fish.

 Each dive is a new source of wonder.
 The very high density of fishes produces a real explosion of colors.
 Next to schools of blue and grey trevallies, napoleons or butterflies, the encounter with green turtles, leopard rays and even dolphins will not fail to surprise you.
 This magnificent aquatic picture is completed by a unique and extremely rich coral flora.

-Far from the tumultuous passes in the Tuamotu atolls, the Leeward islands often offer more contemplative experiences in the calm waters of the lagoon.
-The outings are more peaceful and accessible to the youngest and to novices for their baptism.
-On Bora Bora, you will discover the cleaning station of Anau, east of the main island.
-From now on, no more sharks, the manta rays will ensure the aquatic ballet.
+The Leeward Islands offer more contemplative experiences in the calm waters of the lagoon.
+The trips are accessible to youngsters and novices for their first dive.
+Visit Bora Bora to discover the Anau cleaning station.
+From now on, no more sharks, the aquatic ballet will be ensured by the manta rays.

 Flying over the coral spats, the huge rays are cleaned by tiny fish.
 Indeed, these wrasses rid them of the parasites that cover their skin.
 Each ray passes majestically, in turn, over the multicolored corals with a fascinating amplitude.
 If the site is now preserved, it is still accessible under certain conditions.